merlin293/PoE2-Live-Search-Sniper/README.md

 ---

+## Support me

+*   If you want to support me VOLUNTARILY (you are not entitled to a refund), you can do so at: https://www.paypal.com/paypalme/merlinczz

+---

 *Disclaimer: This tool is for educational purposes and convenience.
 Use responsibly and be fully aware of the risks associated with violating Path of Exile's Terms of Service.*